Meet the Team

 JUSTIN GRAHAM

-• Justin is a project manager with Sunbelt Holdings, an Arizona-based real estate development firm that recently celebrated 40 years of work in Arizona and beyond.
+• Justin is the Vice President with Sunbelt Holdings, an Arizona-based real estate development firm that recently celebrated 40 years of work in Arizona and beyond.
 He is responsible for managing the multi-year development of a number of the company’s urban projects ranging from residential towers to mixed-use communities.
 He is currently primarily engaged in a large multifamily development in Tempe.
 Primary roles include working with municipal councils and staff, investors, and contractors and consultants toward successful execution.

 Justin formerly practiced as a real estate lawyer with Lewis Roca for several years before joining Sunbelt in 2018.
 He earned his JD and MBA degrees from Arizona State University, and attended Boston College as an undergraduate, during which time he also attended the Universidad Iberoamericana in Mexico in connection with his undergraduate degree.